SiFli SDK RF Test Guide

 rx_indicate is replaced by the SDK with hci_trans_uart_rx_ind

-log output goes via ulog -> console UART (possibly this one)
+Log output goes through ulog → the console UART (possibly this one)

-if the console UART was switched, log_pause(true) has been called and logging is silenced
+If the console UART is the one switched, log_pause(true) has been called and logging goes silent

-• Do not call any of your previous xxx_uart_send / xxx_uart_send_str functions: even with a NULL check to prevent a crash, if those bytes are mistakenly written to the UART, the SDK will treat them as an HCI command and forward them to the LCPU.
-After parsing them as H4 frames, the LCPU will get an illegal opcode or illegal length — at best it returns Unknown HCI Command (0x01) / Invalid HCI Parameters (0x12); at worst the byte stream of a following legitimate HCI command is truncated by the param_len of the previous bad frame, causing command loss or misaligned responses
+• Don’t call any of your previous xxx_uart_send / xxx_uart_send_str: even with a NULL check that prevents a crash, if these bytes are mistakenly written to the UART the SDK will treat them as an HCI command and forward them to the LCPU.
+After parsing them as an H4 frame, the LCPU gets an invalid opcode or invalid length.
+At best it returns Unknown HCI Command (0x01) / Invalid HCI Parameters (0x12); at worst, the byte stream of a subsequent valid HCI command is truncated by the bad frame’s param_len, causing command loss or misaligned responses

-• Do not trigger any log printing to this UART: log_pause(true) has paused the ulog framework, but if you bypass ulog and call rt_kprintf directly, the bytes will leak into the HCI stream and corrupt the host
+• Don’t trigger any log output to this UART: log_pause(true) has paused the ulog framework, but if you bypass ulog and call rt_kprintf directly, those bytes leak into the HCI stream and corrupt the host

-• Do not report any more events to this UART: periodic output such as disconnect/connect events and heartbeats must be stopped
+• Don’t report any more events on this UART: periodic output such as disconnect/connect events and heartbeats must be stopped

-• Receive HCI commands on this UART (sent by the instrument / PC script; opcode encoding matches the §8 table, with OGF/OCF combined into a 16-bit value):
+• Receive HCI commands from this UART (sent by the instrument/PC script; opcode encoding matches the table in §8, with OGF/OCF combined into a 16-bit value):

 • Standard BLE DTM: HCI_LE_Transmitter_Test (0x08/0x001E), HCI_LE_Receiver_Test v2 (0x08/0x0033), HCI_LE_Test_End (0x08/0x001F)

-• SiFli-proprietary BT non-signaling vendor: see Chapter 3
+• SiFli proprietary BT non-signaling vendor commands: see Chapter 3

 • Observe HCI events on this UART: each command should return a Command Complete event (type 0x04, event code 0x0E)